-The Lead Manager shall notify the Investors in accordance with the section headed 'Notices' of any adjustments which have been made.
+The Issuer or the Lead Manager shall notify the Investors in accordance with the section headed 'Notices' of any adjustments which have been made.
 The details of such adjustments will be available for inspection at the offices of the Lead Manager.